S0UPernova/sample_app/README.md

 <br>

-### The method in the book does not seem to work anymore.
+#### Setting up the production environment with the SendGrid API.
-config/environments/production.rb
+The method in the book does not seem to work anymore. config/environments/production.rb
 ```
 require "active_support/core_ext/integer/time"